 “My daughter is a competitive gymnast.
-She strained her acl and hamstring at camp in June of 2008.
+She strained her ACL and hamstring at camp.
 She was put in a leg brace and started physical therapy.
 When she started her rehabilitation her therapist was concerned that her responses to therapy were not indicative of her diagnosed injuries.
 We went to another doctor for a second opinion and she was diagnosed with Reflexive Sympathetic Dystrophy or Complex Regional Pain Syndrome.
-This is a disease of the central nervous system and Lucy’s system was reacting inappropriately to pain…in other words her nerves were firing all the time and even moving air (i.e. from a ceiling fan) caused excruciating pain.
+This is a disease of the central nervous system and our daughters system was reacting inappropriately to pain…in other words her nerves were firing all the time and even moving air (i.e. from a ceiling fan) caused excruciating pain.
 She was on crutches in the beginning and then fell and hurt her wrist.
 Her wrist was not broken but because of the Reflexive Sympathetic Dystrophy (RSD) she lost total function within 12 hours.
 So now she was in a wheel chair.

 Then we met Robert Andrews!
 My daughter’s doctor suggested she needed support in dealing with the pain and her injuries.
 Robert helped Lucy replace her negative images of her injuries and pain with positive ones.
 He helped her deal with her fears of injury and re-injury.
 She treasured her visits with Robert.
 He was the only health care provider that did nothing to hurt her.
 He was a safe zone.
 Lucy’s first session with him she was in a wheel chair…could not walk or use her right hand.
 Lucy’s last session with him she was doing hand stands and flipping over all the furniture.

 My family and I know that Lucy is doing so well in gymnastics, school and life in general because of Robert Andrews.”